 - In the past sufferers played a lot of sports games and want to go back to playing sports.

 - To have another injury to your knee.

 Choices to have ACL reconstruction:

-Some sufferer from an ACL damaged may not require an surgery to improve it.
+Some sufferers from an ACL damaged may not require surgery to improve it.
 You may have physiotherapy treatment, exercises, and a joined knee lining to give knee support.
 Your orthopedic doctor may recommend this type of therapy if:

 - your knee should be stable.